CandyJanus/StarsectorCampaignModdingExamples/README.md

 mod_info.json - All mods must have this.

 BarEvent - This specific bar event spawns a random NPC, changes its gender, and allows for it to be made into a trading contact.

 bar_events.csv - Defines the triggers of a bar event.
+Techpriest has documentation of it here: https://fractalsoftworks.com/forum/index.php?topic=23001.0

 # Extra notes